Mobile Ordering And Payments: Will The Large Banks Miss The Boat?

 DECEMBER 10, 2009

 December 10, 2009 By David Milliken Let’s start with two very different perspectives: 1) Mobile learning leverages today’s smart phone technologies to deliver a unique experience to the user.
-Given the option, many users with lots of downtime inherent in their jobs, will choose to access content remotely via a mobile device.
 A few weeks ago, I had an opportunity to explore Mobile Learning concepts and application with some of the definitive experts in the space, including researchers at ADL Co-Labs and practitioners from Bank of America/Merrill Lynch.
+The bank has benefitted by significantly reducing the time to completion and certification for about 20% of the 60,000 employees that it targeted.

 2010: A year in review